 2. What services do you provide?
 Our veterinary clinics are fully equipped to provide a wide range of treatments and surgical procedures.
 Each clinic has X-Ray facilities, endoscopes, ultrasound scanners, and haematology/ biochemistry machines, allowing us to run blood tests immediately.
 Two of our vets are extremely experienced in fracture repairs.

 5. Do you have an emergency out of hours service?
-Yes we do. *Our Vets work very hard – please only call the Emergency Vet if you really need to.
+Yes we do - based at our Canning Town Branch. *Our Vets work very hard – please only call the Emergency Vet if you really need to.
 If your call can wait until the morning please call then, but if you are unsure whether you have an emergency situation please do phone the Vet to discuss.* To contact the on duty Emergency Vet please phone either clinic – Lewisham (020 8691 2100) or Canning Town (020 7474 8811).
 Listen to the answer machine message and this will provide you with the mobile telephone number for the on duty vet.
 (N.B this number changes dependent upon which of our vets is on duty so don't keep a note of it – you will need to recheck if contacting the emergency vet again in future)

 6. What are your charges?
 CHAT is a small charity and we do have to try and recover as much of our costs as possible in order to keep our services running.
 Our veterinary services are low cost compared to that which you would expect to pay at a private veterinary practice.
 However our services are not free, nor is it a case of making a donation towards the cost.
 If you genuinely cannot pay even our reduced fees we will try to help you in some other way.
 Please visit our Treatment Prices page on our website

 7. At what age should I neuter my kitten?
 Cats breed very rapidly – how many times do we hear someone tell us that their cat got pregnant before they had a chance to neuter her, but she was still only a kitten!
-All female kittens are fully mature at 6 months old, and many are able to become pregnant at just 4 months old.
-The Celia Hammond Animal Trust, along with other animal charities such as Cats Protection and the RSPCA, routinely carry out neutering of kittens at 4 months old to protect against accidental pregnancy.
+Female kittens are able to become pregnant at just 4 months old.
+The Celia Hammond Animal Trust, along with other animal charities such as Cats Protection and the RSPCA, recommend neutering by 4 months old to protect against accidental pregnancy.
 We routinely neuter our kittens that we rescue and rehome and feral kittens at 9-10 weeks old.
 You should plan to neuter your kitten by 4 months of age.
 For more information about the benefits of neutering, please visit our Neutering Info page on our website

 8. My cat has recently had kittens, when should I neuter her?
 If you have a cat that has given birth, she needs to be neutered when her kittens are 6 weeks old to prevent her becoming pregnant again.
 Don’t worry if the kittens are still feeding from her, neutering will not affect her milk supply and we neuter from the flank (side) rather than midline (underneath), so it won’t be uncomfortable for her to continue feeding her kittens after she is neutered.
 When booking your cat's appointment and upon admission please let us know that that your cat has kittens at home so that we can prioritise her neutering operation so that she will be amongst the first cats able to go home that afternoon.
 For more information about the benefits of neutering, please visit our Neutering Info page on our website